 Now, are you ready to give these tips a try and make your compact bedroom feel bigger?
 Trust me, these ideas really work…

 Choosing a colour scheme

-If you renovate a small bedroom it’s always advisable to go lighter.
+How to renovate a small bedroom: it’s always advisable to go lighter.
 Sure, Instagram feeds are full of moody dark schemes, but they can easily suffocate a compact room while a neutral palette will make it feel brighter and airy.